High data quality in the German Soccer League

 Lack of information quality

-Today, every company stores and uses data about its own customers and prospects: Goods are sent, invoices are written, consultation protocols are kept in the call center, marketing campaigns are set up and much more.
-Over time, this CRM data becomes more and more extensive and complex.
+Today, every company stores and uses the data of its own customers and prospective customers: Goods are sent, invoices are written, consultation logs are kept in the call center, marketing campaigns are set up and much more.
+This CRM data is becoming increasingly extensive and complex over time.
 But without a data strategy, the overview is quickly lost.

 Data quickly becomes obsolete.
-For example, they are entered incorrectly, are no longer current, or are duplicated.
-Such data errors reduce data quality and have immediate economic consequences.
-This is also referred to as the “garbage-in-garbage-out” principle: errors in data cause errors in analyses and forecasts.
+For example, they are entered incorrectly, are no longer up to date or are duplicated.
+Such data errors reduce data quality and have direct economic consequences.
+This is also known as the “garbage in garbage out” principle: errors in data cause errors in analyses and forecasts.
 To illustrate, if you put water in the tank of your car, you won’t be able to drive far.
 So it is with data quality.
 Poor data leads to a lack of information quality – wrong decisions are made and opportunities are missed.

 Avoidable costs

 But a lack of information quality also causes high, in many cases avoidable, costs.
-A simple example is not reaching a customer or sending out elaborate catalogs twice.
+A simple example is not reaching a customer or sending out expensive catalogs twice.
 Unrecognized risks are also problematic, such as when a customer bundles large merchandise credits under different identities.
-Costly inconveniences also quickly arise when customers are contacted despite an advertising ban and legal disputes threaten.
-This makes it clear that strengthening the data basis reduces risks and costs.
+Even if customers are contacted despite an advertising ban and there is a threat of legal disputes, costly inconveniences can quickly arise.
+This makes it clear that strengthening the database reduces risks and costs.
 Where are the biggest challenges in data quality?

 How to strengthen data quality

 Icon_The_Database_StrengthsPoor quality data contains data errors, duplicates, missing values, incorrect formatting, inconsistencies, and more.
-The matter is very complex and requires experience.
-That’s why the Schober Information Group offers a data quality check that quickly determines certainty about your own data quality and optimization potential.
+The subject matter is very complex and requires experience.
+That’s why the Schober Information Group Germany offers a data quality check that quickly provides certainty about your own data quality and optimization potential.
 Briefly, the most important three aspects:

-Duplicate addresses – this happens when several contacts to one company or several people from one household are registered.
+Duplicate addresses – this happens when several contact persons are entered for one company or several people from one household.
 In this case, Schober offers to identify and mark multiple existing data via a duplicate comparison.
 Subsequently, the entries can be merged or even deleted upon explicit request.

-Outdated information about companies – this happens when companies move, go bankrupt, change their name or similar.
-Around 30% of addresses need to be updated within a year, it is estimated.
+Outdated information on companies – this happens when companies move, go bankrupt, change their name or similar.
+It is estimated that around 30% of addresses need to be updated within a year.
 Here, Schober offers to identify addresses in the CRM data that are unsuitable for advertising, relocations, insolvent or defunct companies for processing or to confirm them positively.

-Outdated information about people – this happens when people move, get married or die.
-Here, Schober offers reconciliation and updating based on negative inventories – such as movers, deceased or bad payers.
+Outdated personal details – this happens when people move, marry or die.
+Here, Schober offers reconciliation and updating based on negative data – such as people who have moved house, deceased persons or poor payers.

 By the way: In principle, database entries are only made at the express request of the customer and only by the client himself.